This post contains affiliate links. These allow us to continue making great content for you! For more information, please check out our FAQ.

 If this all seems a little overwhelming to you, don’t stress just yet!
 You don’t have to know EVERYTHING about your focus just yet.
 But having an idea of what you want to write about will help you in the process of establishing and starting your blog.

 If you’re anything like me, this is what will be the biggest snag for you.
 I am absolutely TERRIBLE at creating blog names.
 Actually, I’m just terrible with names in general.
-In many of stories I will just not name characters because I draw a blank.
+In many of my stories, I will just not name characters because I draw a blank.
 I will know their biggest fears, the grandmother’s sister’s job, all the details of their home, but their name…. nothing.

 Take a deep breath.